-If you are applying for jobs, additional education, or various scholarships, grants, or loans, you may be required to provide official educational transcripts.
+If you are applying for jobs, additional education, scholarships, grants, or loans, you may need to provide official educational transcripts.
 In some cases, you can supply them directly, but in other cases, you may need to have your school send them directly.

 In some cases, you may need to update the name or gender marker to reflect your new information.

 High school transcripts and diplomas

 To get your high school transcript updated, you may need to provide documents showing you have had a legal name or gender change, like a passport, birth certificate, court order for name change, or a letter from your healthcare provider.